Big-Life-Lab/PHES-ODM/metadata.md

 -   **methodCollectionOther**: Description for other type of method when any option with `other` is selected `methodCollection`.
 -   **methodCollectionTriggerTime** Time between sub-samples for `discTimeProp` numeric value given in minutes
+ - **childSampleID**: If this is a sample with many smaller samples either because of pooling or sub-sampling this indicates a coma seperated list of child samples.
+ - **parentSampleID** : If this sample has been pooled into one big sample for analysis this indicates the sampleID of the larger pooled sample
 -   **samplePreTreatment**: was the sample chemically treated in anyway with the addition of stabilizers or other (boolean)
 	- `True`
 	- `False`